Moral Hazard and Healthcare

 These entities have a large set of protective instruments at their disposal.
 A few examples (each of these are actually categories of protective instruments):

-- Political connections to ensure that rules are written in their favor.
+- Political connections to ensure that rules are written in their favor or at least written fairly.

 - Insurance barriers that can be used to reduce how much is paid to cover a patient's treatment cost.